Roahhh/main/docs/UserGuide.md

    <dt> Q: Can Agendum remind me when my task is due soon? </dt>
    <dd> Agendum will always show the tasks that are due soon at the top of list.
 However, Agendum will not show you a reminder. </dd>

+   <dt> Q: Why did Agendum complain that the task already exists? </dt>
+   <dd> You have previously created a task with the same name, start and end time.
+The tasks have the same completion status too!
+Save the trouble of creating one or it will be helpful to distinguish them by renaming instead.

    <dt> Q: Why did Agendum reject my alias for a command? </dt>
    <dd> The short-hand command cannot be one of Agendum’s command keywords (e.g. add, delete) and cannot be concurrently used to alias            another command (e.g. m cannot be used for both mark and unmark). </dd>